refinedev/refine/documentation/docs/further-readings/telemetry.md

 <TabItem value="refine-cli" label="refine CLI">

-After running a command with the `refine` CLI, a single HTTP request is sent to <a target="_blank" rel="noopener" href="https://telemetry.refine.dev/cli">https://telemetry.refine.dev/cli</a>.
+After running a command with the `refine` CLI, a single HTTP request is sent to "https://telemetry.refine.dev/cli".

 ## What is collected?